Rate Drop Rebate

-Community Employment Loans
+Community Employment Loan Program

 Creating a Different Model

-Our Community Employment Loan program facilitates access to subordinated debt financing for entrepreneurs, franchisees and small business owners who commit to hiring workers via community agencies and other employment service providers.
+Our Community Employment Loan Program facilitates access to subordinated debt financing for entrepreneurs, franchisees and small business owners who commit to hiring workers via community agencies and other employment service providers.
 The terms of these Community Employment Loans are linked directly to outcomes: for every employee an entrepreneur hires from one of our community partners, the interest rate on the loan decreases.

 Proving the Win-Win